GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 wish to reduce all the flatfields; for example, three flats are taken on July 1 to support the J-band observations of the target.
 There's no harm in reducing all of these but, if you choose to fit them interactively, it will take some time.
+Uncomment the lines indicated in the ``reduce_mos.py`` script.

 The individual slit spectra are extracted over the full range of the wavelength coverage and therefore warnings will appear that the "DQ for flat